cloudfoundry-incubator/kubecf/doc/dev/general.md

 ## Kubernetes

-In contrast to other recipes we are not set on using a local cluster.
-Any kubernetes cluster will do.
-Assuming that the following requirements are met:
+In contrast to other recipes, we are not set on using a local cluster.
+Any Kubernetes cluster will do, assuming that the following requirements are met:

-  - Presence of a default storage class (provisioner)
+  - Presence of a default storage class (provisioner).

-  - For use with a diego-based kubecf (default) a node OS with XFS support.
+  - For use with a diego-based kubecf (default), a node OS with XFS support.

-      - For GKE using the option `--image-type UBUNTU` with the `gcloud beta container` command selects such an OS.
+      - For GKE, using the option `--image-type UBUNTU` with the `gcloud beta container` command selects such an OS.

-This can be any of
+This can be any of, but not restricted to:

   - GKE ([Notes](../provider/gke.md))
   - AKS
   - EKS

-etc.

 Note that how to deploy and tear-down such a cluster is outside of the scope of this recipe.